Rochdale Village, Queens: History

-Rochdale Village was named after the English town of Rochdale, Greater Manchester, where the Rochdale Pioneers developed the Rochdale Principles of cooperation.
+Rochdale Village was named after the English town of Rochdale, Lancashire (now Greater Manchester), where the Rochdale Pioneers developed the Rochdale Principles of cooperation.
 The architect's concept of Rochdale Village was an attractive community covering 122 blocks that would provide the residents with a park-like setting and facilities of suburbia, within the limits of the Urban Jamaica Area.
 Rochdale Village was designed to be a "city within a city" when it was planned beginning in 1939, in order to boost tourism to the surrounding area also including Springfield Gardens, Rosedale, and Laurelton.

 The property is the former site of Jamaica Race Course, which was the area's only tourist site and was operated by the Metropolitan Jockey Club and its successor, the Greater New York Association (now the New York Racing Association.)
 When the NYRA decided to renovate Greater Jamaica's other track, Aqueduct Racetrack (in South Ozone Park), it also decided to close Jamaica Race Course when the Aqueduct Racetrack's improvements were finished.
 Jamaica Race Course was shut down in 1959 and demolished.
 Rochdale Village was developed under the Mitchell-Lama Housing Program to provide affordable housing for low- and middle-income families.
 The architect, Herman Jessor, was inspired by the Le Corbusier model.
 Construction soon proceeded at a rapid pace on the new community in Queens.
 Allegations of racial discrimination by labor unions involved in Rochdale Village's construction were documented in the 1963 program Confronted broadcast on National Educational Television.
 When Rochdale Village opened, it was the largest private cooperative housing complex in the world until Co-op City in the Bronx was completed in 1971.